kuzzleio/kuzdoc/README.md

   $ kdoc repo:serve

 OPTIONS
+  -b, --base_root=base_root      [default: doc/] The local root of the docs

+  -d, --deploy_path=deploy_path  (required) The path where the local version of the docs will be deployed (e.g.
+                                 /sdk/js/6/) - env: $DEPLOY_PATH

   -h, --help                     show CLI help

-  -b, --base_root=base_root      [default: doc/] The local root of the docs -d, --deploy_path=deploy_path  (required) The path where the local version of the docs will be deployed (e.g.
-                                 /sdk/js/6/) - env: $DEPLOY_PATH
-  -p, --port                     The port to open to the static file server -v, --doc_version=doc_version  (required) The local version of the docs to be linked, relative to the base doc root
+  -p, --port=port                [default: 3000] The port to open to the static file server

+  -v, --doc_version=doc_version  (required) The local version of the docs to be linked, relative to the base doc root
                                  (e.g. 6/) - env: $DOC_VERSION
 ```

 _See code: [src/commands/repo/serve.ts](https://github.com/kuzzleio/kdoc/blob/v0.0.0/src/commands/repo/serve.ts)_
 <!-- commandsstop -->